It’s Friday and cocktail time!

 - Juice from 1/2 of a lemon, but before you cut your lemon, peel two twists of zest.

-- 2oz of Gin, I go with Bombay because the floral notes aren’t to aggressive for a champagne cocktail.
+- 2oz of Gin, I go with Bombay because the floral notes aren’t too aggressive for a champagne cocktail.

 - 1oz of simple syrup

 Instructions: Combine lemon juice, gin and simple syrup in a cocktail shaker filled with ice.
-Shake vigorously and strain into a champagne glass and top up with champagne.
+Shake vigorously and strain into a champagne glass and top up with champagne or prosecco.
 Stir the ingredients together and garnish with a lemon twist.